kshaffer/theory2/phraseModelPractice.md

 3. In the music that precedes the cadential progression, find some easy places to include straightforward tonic-prolongation schemas (a passing 6/4 chord, a neighbor chord, etc.), and insert Roman numerals and/or bass notes.
 4. If any chords remain undecided, work out harmonic solutions for those chords, using the existing chords as guides and keeping in mind that all pre-cadential-progression chords should either be tonic function or part of a well-formed tonic-prolongation pattern.
 These chords may belong to more complex patterns like *subsidiary harmonic progressions*, *deceptive resolutions*, harmonic sequences, or involve applied-dominant chords.
 5. Work out the voice leading (melody first, if you are realizing an unfigured bass; bass-first, if you are harmonizing a melody).
 6. Work out final chord decisions as you compose the inner voices.
-(For example, decisions between IV and ii<sup>6</sup>, V<sup>6/5</sup>/x or vii°<sup>7</sup>/x, etc. are often best made in light of which option makes the smoothest voice-leading.)
+(For example, decisions between IV and ii<sup>6</sup>, V<sup>6/5</sup>/x and vii°<sup>7</sup>/x, etc. are often best made in light of which option makes the smoothest voice-leading.)
 7. Play and/or listen to your excerpt, and make adjustments as your ears, eyes, and hands notice issues.